rust-lang/book/README.md

 This repository contains the source of "The Rust Programming Language" book.

-[The book is available in dead-tree form from No Starch Press][nostarch].
+[The book is available in printed form from No Starch Press][nostarch].

 [nostarch]: https://nostarch.com/rust-programming-language-2nd-edition